|

 settlement.

-to which they moved depending upon the seasons.
-During fishing
+moved depending upon the seasons.
+During fishing season, for

-season, for example, a group would be at its waterside site, where
+example, a group would be at its waterside site, where they would

-they would stay until autumn, when they would move further inland to
+stay until autumn, when they would move further inland to harvest

 The Lenape diet was rich and varied.
 They hunted deer, wild turkey